hlandau/ncdocs/stateofnamecoin.md

 SPV-C is a variant of SPV which only stores the headers of blocks for the current registration period (currently the past 36,000 blocks).
 This does not appear to affect the security of clients performing name lookups.
 All further mentions of SPV in this document implicitly include SPV-C except where otherwise specified.

-### SPV+UTXO CB
+### SPV+UTXO CBC

-In SPV+UTXO CB, miners are upgraded to calculate a cryptographic tree data structure expressing the Unspent Transaction Output Set in a deterministic fashion (e.g. a Merkle tree).
+In SPV+UTXO CBC, miners are upgraded to calculate a cryptographic tree data structure expressing the Unspent Transaction Output Set in a deterministic fashion (e.g. a Merkle tree).
 The root hash is placed in the coinbase transaction along with a magic number to make it easy to find.
 All other nodes verify that the included root hash is correct and reject nodes with incorrect values.
 Thus the depth of a block becomes a potentially reliable indicator of the consensus of the network as to the validity of the root hash contained within.

 The root hash is useful because the underlying cryptographic data structure allows the generation of a succinct proof-of-inclusion (e.g. a Merkle branch).